The Pomodoro Technique

 When you use the Pomodoro technique, you have a clear measurement of your finite time and your efforts, allowing you to reflect and plan your days more accurately and efficiently.
 With practice, you can accurately assess how many pomodoros a task will take and build more consistent work habits.

-Gamifying your productivity
+Gamifies your productivity

-Every pomodoro provides an opportunity to improve upon the last.
-Cirillo argues that “concentration and consciousness lead to speed, one pomodoro at a time."
+Every Pomodoro provides an opportunity to improve upon the last.
+Cirillo argues that “concentration and consciousness lead to speed, one Pomodoro at a time.”

-Quick tips for pomodoro-ing
+Quick tips for Pomodoro-ing

 While the 25/5 minute work/break intervals are the heart of the Pomodoro Technique, there are a few things you can do to make your pomodoros more effective: